Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II: Fit model and asymmetry determination

 where \(j\) runs over the four components.
 This assumption neglects small correlations between \(M\) and \dm for some backgrounds, and we assign a systematic uncertainty (see \autoref{sec:syst}) to account for this.

-Correctly-tagged signal peaks in both variables.
-There are two subcomponents: one where the \DzTopipipiz decay is correctly reconstructed, and another where one of the final-state particles in a \DzTopipipiz decay is misreconstructed.
+Correctly tagged signal peaks in both variables.
+There are two subcomponents: one where the \DzTopipipiz decay is correctly reconstructed and another where one of the final-state particles in a \DzTopipipiz decay is misreconstructed (\eg, one of the charged pions decayed in the detector volume and was partially reconstructed from its decay products).
 In both cases, since the correct tag pion is used, the correct flavor is assigned.
-For the first subcomponent, the \(M\) and \dm distributions are each described by a Johnson's \(S_U\) \ac{PDF} \cite{johnson},
+For the first subcomponent, the \(M\) and \dm distributions are each described by a Johnson's \(S_U\) PDF \cite{johnson},

 where \(\mu\) is a location parameter, \(\lambda\) is a width parameter, and \(\gamma\) and \(\delta\) are shape parameters.
-For the second, we use the same \dm \ac{PDF} as the signal but with a different width parameter \(\lambda\) to account for its worse resolution, and a second-order Chebyshev polynomial for \(M\).
+For the second, we use the same \dm PDF as the signal but with a different width parameter \(\lambda\) to account for its worse resolution, and a second-order Chebyshev polynomial for \(M\).

-The random-tag-pion component shares the correctly-reconstructed signal \(M\) \ac{PDF} but uses a threshold-like function for \dm:
+The random-tag-pion component shares the correctly reconstructed signal \(M\) PDF but uses a thresholdlike function for \dm:

 where \(x_0\) is fixed to the nominal charged pion mass \cite{pdg}.
-The \DzToKpipiz background is modeled by a double-sided asymmetric Crystal Ball \ac{PDF} \cite{CB1,CB2} for \dm, and a power law for \(M\).
-The combinatorial component shares the same \dm \ac{PDF} as the random-tag-pion component, and \(M\) is modeled by a second-order Chebyshev polynomial.
+The \DzToKpipiz background is modeled by a double-sided asymmetric Crystal Ball PDF \cite{CB1,CB2} for \dm, and a power law for \(M\).
+The combinatorial component shares the same \dm PDF as the random-tag-pion component, and \(M\) is modeled by a second-order Chebyshev polynomial.